kingazm/kingazm/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on becoming most productive version of myself
-- 🌱 I’m currently learning Swift and Godot Engine
+- 🌱 I’m currently learning web technologies and Swift
 - 💬 Ask me about anything you want!
 - 📫 How to reach me: kingazmuda@outlook.com
 - 😄 Pronouns: she/her